 We have designed our Turkmenistan Independence Day Budget tour to be short and easier on your wallet as you take part in the celebrations in Ashgabat – easily our most favourite nation of “the Stans”.

-The tour begins in the ultra-modern capital city of Ashgabat, also known as the “White City” from the abundance of glistening white marble statues and buildings adorned with gold trims.
+The tour begins in the ultra-modern capital city of Ashgabat, also known as the “White Marble City” from the abundance of glistening white marble statues and buildings adorned with gold trims.
 Although statues and pictures of the President for Life, Saparmurat Niyazov – more famously known as “Turkmenbashy” – are still seen on almost every street, park, and at the front of ministry buildings, his successor, Gurbanguly Berdimuhamedow has made his own mark on the city.

 Here not only will you become one of the small group of foreigners to visit Ashgabat, but you will join the even smaller group of foreigners who have ever had the opportunity to take part in the colourful Independence Day celebrations, getting a truly unique insight into how the Turkmen celebrate their proud day.
 If you thought an Olympic opening ceremony or the North Korean Mass Games were spectacular, think again.

-Tuesday September 26th – Ashgabat
+Thursday 26th September – Ashgabat

 • Letter of Invitation

-• Local English speaking guide
+• Local English speaking guides and YPT guide

 • Immigration tax at the airport ($14)

-• Photo/video fees at sites (not at all sites, but usually $2-10 depending on the site)
+• Photo/video fees at certain sites ($2-$10 depending on the site)

-• Tips for guides (not obligatory, and up to your personal discretion)
+• Tips for guides

 We have expert guides ready to help answer any questions you may have.